albe290/Heart-Disease-Prediction/README.md

 ## 🫀 Heart Disease Prediction with Traditional ML vs. CatBoost
 ## Overview
 This project investigates the performance of different machine learning models in predicting heart disease using structured clinical data.
-We compare traditional algorithms—**Logistic Regression**, **K-Nearest Neighbors (KNN)**, and **Random Forest**—against **CatBoost**, a modern gradient boosting method designed for high accuracy on tabular data and native handling of categorical features.
+We compare traditional algorithms—**Logistic Regression**, **K-Nearest Neighbors (KNN)**, and **Random Forest** against **CatBoost**, a modern gradient boosting method designed for high accuracy on tabular data and native handling of categorical features.
 ## Objectives
 - Build a robust heart disease prediction pipeline.
 - Evaluate model performance using cross-validation.